- Locations and Opening Times

 - Pea straw, clean hay, straw.
 (Amberley and Cheviot transfer station only where green waste is stored in a container).

-The aforementioned forms of green waste must be recently removed from the garden.
 Old and dried out green waste cannot be accepted for composting.

 - Large branches (over 100 mm thick or longer than 2.4 m).